knziiy/SelfSignedCertGenerator/Readme.md

 # SelfSignedCertGenerator

-SelfSignedCertGenerator is a Python tool designed to automate the generation of self-signed Certificate Authorities (CAs) and server certificates.
-This tool helps developers quickly create CA certificates, server certificates, corresponding private keys, and Certificate Signing Requests (CSRs) for testing and development purposes.
+Quickly and simply generate your own CA and self-signed certificates with SelfSignedCertGenerator.
+This tool helps developers create CA certificates, server certificates, corresponding private keys, and Certificate Signing Requests (CSRs) for testing and development purposes.

 ## Features